 The Fall Product Program offers magazine subscriptions, nut and candy products, and more.
 We use Ashdon Farms and M2 Media group.
 Each provides online tools and activities for girls to download.
 Magazine selection and sales may take place online.

-You play an exciting role in giving your girls opportunities to practice the five skills as they learn how to think like entrepreneurs in a girl-led setting.
-Some of the things you’ll do include:
+You play an exciting role in giving your Girl Scouts opportunities to practice the five skills as they learn how to think like entrepreneurs.
+Some of the things you?ll do include:

-Not only can girls sell individually, both in person and with the online tools provided by each vendor, they can also participate in group booth sales during product programs.
-Your local council has additional guidance and processes to market booths and ensure they are situated in safe and appropriate locations for girls
+Not only can girls sell individually, both in-person and using the online tools provided by each vendor, they can also participate in group booth sales during product programs.
+Your local council has additional guidance and processes to market and ensure every booth is in a safe and appropriate location.

 Another critical task for each troop is to establish a clear accounting system for all proceeds and product during the programs.
 It's up to you to make sure that money is spent wisely, that excellent records are kept (remember to keep copies of all receipts in a binder or folder), and that all product is tracked.
 For older girls, your job is to oversee their work as they learn to keep impeccable records.
 Be sure to attend product program orientation or training so you are aware of the systems and helpful tools available.